 Concepts of theory of constraints (TOC) pertaining to drum-buffer-rope, operations analysis, cost management, decision making and related areas.
 TOC management strategies and thinking processes applied to business problems.

 AMS 571 Research Methods in Technology Management

 A comprehensive study of research methods and experimental design applicable to industrial and technical operations.
 This course includes a review of basic statistics, quality control techniques, and quality assurance.
-This course satisfies the University Research Tool requirement for MS Engineering Technology Management majors.
 The course supports the development of knowledge needed for the thesis or graduate project.
 Students must attain a minimum grade of B in the course.
-This course must taken prior to obtaining admission to candidacy and submission of Form D. It should be completed within the first 15 hours of the graduate program.
+It should be completed within the first 15 hours of the graduate program.

 AMS 580 Six Sigma Quality**

 Management and application of six sigma methodologies including the DMAIC process and data-driven decision making.
-Advanced quality concepts and statistical process control.
-Prerequisite: Instructor approved statistics and statistical process control (SPC) course.
+Advanced quality concepts and statistical process control. **Prerequisite: AMS 271 Industrial Statistics.